apostrophecms/docs/docs/cookbook/using-docker.md

 ## Deploying

 Great, so we have a working Apostrophe Docker image.
 How do we get it on the web?
-There are a many options.
+There are many options.
 Here are a few.

 * [Automated builds from GitHub](https://docs.docker.com/docker-hub/github/)
 * Install [Dokku](http://dokku.viewdocs.io/dokku/) on the server then use [Dockerfile deployment](http://dokku.viewdocs.io/dokku/deployment/methods/dockerfiles/)